Frequently Asked Questions

 Can non-engineers join?

 Yes, the team is open to all UBC students!
-Essential non-engineering tasks include graphic design, writing, financing, paddling, and more.
-However, if you’re interested in helping design the canoe, we’d love to have you join our Mix or Hull subteam.
+Essential non-engineering tasks include graphic design, technical writing, financing, paddling, and more.
+Non-engineers are also welcome to join any of our technical subteams if they are interested in designing the canoe.

 What sort of time commitment can I expect?

-That all depends on you!
-We ask that all members attend our weekly meetings (approximately 4-5 hours) at the very least.
-But if you’re interested in getting more involved, you can also join the paddling team, or help the leads and admins out with tasks.
-There are many opportunities to get involved with the team!
+We ask that all members attend our weekly meetings (approximately 2-3 hours) at the very least.
+But if you’re interested in doing more, you can participate in focus groups, get involved with a second subteam, or assist team leads.

-Recruitment periods open in the summer and every September, where we host a UBC Imagine Day booth where you can talk to team leads and sign up to be a part of the team!
-If you missed Imagine Day or a recruitment period, you can contact us via email to let us know.
+Recruitment periods open during the summer.
+Every September, we host a booth during UBC Imagine Day where you can bring your questions to us, connect with the leads, and apply to be a part of the team!
+If you missed Imagine Day or a recruitment period but still have questions, you can contact us via email.

 Can flour make concrete harder?